Perfect Paul, top-seeded Suns finish off Pelicans in Game 6 - KESQ

 Associated Press

+Booker returned from a hamstring injury to hit a late 3-pointer that gave the Suns the lead for good — fittingly, with an assist from Paul.

+After Brandon Ingram gave New Orleans its final lead, 104-103, on a reverse baseline layup with 2:00 left, Paul found Booker unguarded on the left wing, and he made the 3-pointer to put Phoenix ahead 106-104 with 1:42 left.

-Booker hit a 3-pointer with 1:42 left to put the Suns ahead for goad at 106-104.
-The All-Star guard played for the first time in nine days since injuring his right hamstring after scoring 31 points in the first half of Game 2.
-He had 13 points on 5-of-12 shooting and had five rebounds and three assists in 32 minutes.
+Booker played for the first time in nine days since straining his right hamstring after scoring 31 points in the first half of Game 2.
+He scored 13 points on 5-of-12 shooting and had five rebounds and three assists in 32 minutes.

+“It was really nice to have him back,” Paul said.
+“All that pressure they’ve been doing against us the whole series, especially the last three games, was tough.
+(Booker) was on that left wing, and I don’t know if they forgot or didn’t realize who he was, but I saw how they were shifted.”

+“It caught me off guard, too,” Booker said.
+“You don’t normally get clean looks like that.”

 Deandre Ayton had 22 points for Phoenix on 10-of-12 shooting.